Compiling SFML with CMake

 CMAKE_INSTALL_FRAMEWORK_PREFIX |

 This is the install path for frameworks.
-By default, it is defined to the root library,
+By default, it is set to the root library folder

-i.e. /Library/Frameworks folder.
-As stated for CMAKE_INSTALL_PREFIX it is not mandatory to install files
+i.e. /Library/Frameworks.
+As stated explained above for CMAKE_INSTALL_PREFIX, it is not mandatory to install SFML

 BUILD_SHARED_LIBS |